 - One volunteer caravan was completely destroyed and the other had its windows melted.

-- The cob bathroom was damaged – one half of the roof will have to be replaced, a wall reconstructed and a window replaced – but it remains useable.
+- The cob bathroom was damaged – one half of the roof will have to be stripped down and rebuilt, a wall reconstructed and a window replaced – but it remains useable.

 - The geodome greenhouse was burnt out but the framework is still intact.

 - The communal-building-to-be, still under construction, escaped with a couple of cracked windows.

 - The yurt and poultry coops survived unscathed.

-The buildings were all uninsured because none of them were finished and I’d been told I couldn’t get insurance on unfinished buildings.
-The Portuguese government compensation payout amounts to less than €5,000 against losses of around ten times that amount.
+The buildings were all uninsured because none of them were completely finished and I’d been told I couldn’t get insurance on unfinished buildings.
+The Portuguese government compensation payouts have amounted to less than €5,000 against losses of around ten times that amount.
 I do not yet know if I will get help rebuilding.
-With the wee house and caravans destroyed, my plans to start running courses here in 2018 have had to be shelved.
+With the wee house and caravans destroyed and badly damaged, my plans to start running courses here in 2018 have had to be shelved.
 After 18 months of gruelling paperwork, the rebuilding of the wee house (financed by EU disaster relief funding) was finally approved and work began in 2019.

 The remaining damage was not eligible for help.
 But I will find a way.
 We will rebuild.
-With the help of donated materials and volunteer/student labour, we will put this quinta to rights again.
+Even if it means relying on donated materials and volunteer/student labour, we will put this quinta to rights again.
 If you’d like to come and join in, or help out from a distance, please see the Support us page.